Slides

 Already in those days men started changing the land.
 Chopping down the dense woods, gradually forming the wide open heather plains we know today.

-But those substantially higher parts around here that had been formed by the Ice Ages would remain more densely populated over the millennia.
+But the higher parts of our region, that had been formed by the Ice Ages, would remain more densely populated over the millennia.
 With only a dramatic dip later, after the fall of the Roman Empire.

-But the Romans brought a couple hundred years of stability.
-After they had been defeated by the Germans in the Varus-battle (9 AD), the border of the Roman Empire was established just south of this region.
-That fortified border along the Rhine was by no means an iron curtain ; there was a lot of commerce and (generally) peaceful contact.
+The border of the Roman Empire was established just south, not far away, after the Romans had been defeated by the Germans in the Varus-battle (9 AD).
+A fortified border along the Rhine, but by no means an iron curtain.
+There was a lot of commerce and (generally) peaceful contact with our region.

 And in all periods, our river Vecht was an important north-south route for trade and military purposes (Romans, Vikings).